DoSomething/contentful-prototype/docs/development/contributing.md

 # Contributing

+{% hint style="warning" %}
+Pivotal Tracker has updated their interface to easily allow connecting tickets with GitHub pull requests.
+Please use their UI instead of the approach described on this page, which will be removed in the near future.
+{% endhint %}

 ## Issues And Pull Requests

 We use an integration between Pivotal and GitHub to keep track of progress on our work.